Required courses are divided into five major categories.

 Students take courses in biology, psychology, math, and chemistry similar to those of other life science majors.
 Courses may include: Exploring Biology (BCOR 11, BCOR 12), General Chemistry 1 and 2 (CHEM 31, CHEM 32), Fundamentals of Calculus 1 and 2 (MATH 19, MATH 20), I (PSYCH 001).
 They are prerequisites for the required Foundational and Experimental Design and Statistical courses.

 Group 2 Foundational Courses

-Group 2 courses, including NSCI 110-Exploring Neuroscience (with lab), provide an introduction to the field of neuroscience and important background knowledge that is prerequisite to more advanced courses.
-NSCI 110 provides an in-depth survey of neuroscience topics, including an overview of cellular and molecular functioning of neurons, a survey of the anatomical and functional organization of the central and peripheral nervous systems, and an exposure to diseases of the nervous system.
+Group 2 courses, including NSCI 111-Exploring Neuroscience and NSCI 112-Exploring Neuroscience Laboratory (Together these courses were formerly known as NSCI 110), provide an introduction to the field of neuroscience and important background knowledge that is prerequisite to more advanced courses.
+NSCI 111/112 provides an in-depth survey of neuroscience topics, including an overview of cellular and molecular functioning of neurons, a survey of the anatomical and functional organization of the central and peripheral nervous systems, and an exposure to diseases of the nervous system.
 The lab is planned as four sets of experiments.
 Each set is organized as interlinked, problem solving exercises or experiments which introduce the student to a range of neuroscience topics and methods.

 Group 3 Experimental Design Courses